-Birth mothers are often referred to as women who choose to "give up" their babies for adoption.
+Birth mothers are often thought of as women who choose to "give up" their babies for adoption.
 From talk shows to books and even to casual conversation among friends, the term "give up" has become synonymous with adoption.
 But if we as a society stopped to think about what we were really saying, we’d realize that couldn't be further from the truth.

 The reality is that birth mothers do not "give up" anything when choosing adoption for their baby.

-Instead, they are choosing life for their child - a life complete with all of the hugs, laughter and lullabies that they desire for them.
-In choosing adoption over abortion, birth mothers choose to do not what is easiest for themselves, but instead head down the difficult but rewarding path to adoption out of nothing but pure love for their child.
+Instead, they are choosing a life for their child - a life complete with all of the hugs, laughter and lullabies they desire for their children.
+By choosing adoption over abortion, birth mothers choose to do not what is easiest for themselves, but instead head down the difficult yet rewarding path to adoption out of nothing but pure love for their child.